New Jersey Alcohol and Drug Use Statistics

 The highest admission rates were in Camden, Ocean, and Essex counties (more than 8,000 admissions each).2

 Drug-related deaths in New Jersey have also been steadily increasing, particularly overdose deaths related to opioid use.
 In 2018, 2,900 drug overdose deaths were reported in New Jersey, nearly 90% of them involving opioids.3

 The cost of a rehab program in New Jersey can vary widely, depending on many factors – one of those main factors being the level of care provided.

 Inpatient treatment is typically more expensive than outpatient treatment, as it includes lodging and meals for the duration of treatment.
 Inpatient programs may also offer additional amenities, which can increase the cost of treatment.
 Inpatient treatment may range from $2,000 to $25,000 for a 30-day stay.

 The lower cost of outpatient care may account for the popularity of these less-intensive, but still proven programs.
 Because patients continue to live at home during outpatient treatment, meals and lodging are not a cost factor.

-One of the best ways to reduce the cost of a rehab program in New Jersey is to use your health insurance benefits.
-Many insurance plans will cover some or all of the expenses associated with treatment.
-Even if your insurance does not cover the cost of an addiction treatment program, it may pay for the therapy or other services that you receive while in treatment.
-In addition, many treatment centers are happy to work with patients to help them get the most out of their insurance benefits.
+One of the best ways to reduce the cost of rehab in New Jersey is with health insurance benefits.
+Thanks to the Affordable Care Act, all insurance plans must cover at least some of the costs associated with addiction treatment.
+In addition, most New Jersey rehabs are happy to work with clients to help them get the most out of their insurance benefits.

-If you do not have medical insurance, you still have options.
-Some state-funded programs and other rehab programs in New Jersey provide free addiction treatment or sliding-scale payment plans for those who qualify.
-Free and low-cost rehabs are made possible with funding from state of New Jersey allocates funds to treatment centers, allowing people to seek help even if they lack the resources to cover the cost of treatment.
+Even without health insurance, you still have options.
+Some state-funded rehab programs and detox centers in New Jersey provide free addiction treatment or sliding-scale payment plans for those who qualify.
+Free and low-cost rehabs are made possible with funding from state of New Jersey, allowing residents to seek help even if they lack the resources to pay for treatment.